 Follow us on Instagram for endless travel inspiration and positive vibes.

-There are plenty of places to sit and sip a happy hour cocktails while watching the sunset.
+There are plenty of places to sit and sip a happy hour cocktail while watching the sunset.

 The best sunsets are on Gili Trawangan where the sun slips behind Bali’s magnificent Mount Agung.
-Gili T also has the busiest sunset scene.
-Sunset beach is lined with party bars which get rowdier as the evening progresses.
+Sunset watching is one of THE things to do in Gili Trawangan, so it also has the busiest sunset scene.
+Sunset Beach is lined with party bars which get rowdier as the evening progresses.